Evelyn Rawley, callsign "Ghost"

 Like most who lose parents in their youth, Evelyn had abandonment issues.
 She rarely made long-lasting relationships of any kind with men or women.
 Solitary, she did not console herself by surrounding herself with others, however ironic it was that her lone wolf personality-type tended to attract others.
 Her suave, unpolished charm even seduced men and women who initially found her repellent, as if the level of sauciness that her behavior emitted clouded their better judgement.

 As a Caucasian woman in her late twenties, Evelyn shaved her head, which only added to a rough but quite undeniable allure.
 She maintained a rigorous training routine at the Gymnasium.
 This did not, however, keep her from drinking a tad too much, but rather justified it - at least for herself.
-This had rendered her voice to become a flavored rasp, which only fit her demeanor and Scottish accent all the more.
+This had rendered her voice to become permanently hoarse, which only fit her demeanor and Scottish accent all the more.

 Evelyn's brown eyes had the ability to look both disinterested and keen at the same time, yet unmistakably dangerous when she lowered her brows.
-She was more prone to resort to violence than a glib remark if she got angry.
+When off duty, she was more prone to resort to violence than a glib remark if she got angry.
+When fulfilling her duty as a Junior Lieutenant in Starfleet, this would become a problem, so she did her utmost to behave as well as possible, even though she failed at it from time to time.